biiaverly/PDO/README.md

 // The query will use the constant value 30 for the age parameter
 ```
-In the example above, the bindValue method sets the value of the parameter :age to a constant value of 30.
+IgetAvailableDriversn the example above, the bindValue method sets the value of the parameter :age to a constant value of 30.
 This value remains the same each time the statement is executed.

 This method is useful when you need to pass a fixed value to the query as a parameter, regardless of any changes in the script.